NVIDIA-AI-IOT/deepstream_reference_apps/deepstream-masktracker/README.md

 #  MaskTracker in DeepStream

-Note: We are using internal DS docker image and GitLab links for review.
-For DS 8.0 release, the docker image will be published to NGC, and GitLab repos will be published to GitHub.
-We will replace all the internal links with public links.

 ## Introduction
 This sample application demonstrates using MaskTracker with DeepStream SDK.
 MaskTracker simultaneously performs multi-object tracking and segmentation using advanced vision foundation models such as Segment Anything Model 2 (SAM2).
 It uses SAM2 to visually track and segment targets across frames, while automatically adding and removing targets as needed.
 It stores visual features in previous frames in a memory bank and use them to localize targets in a new frame.
 For algorithm and setup details, please refer to [DeepStream MaskTracker Documentation](https://deepstreamsdk.gitlab-master-pages.nvidia.com/docs-template/text/DS_plugin_gst-nvtracker.html#masktracker-developer-preview).